sarah-maris/frontend-nanodegree-mobile-portfolio/README.md

    Used gulp-uncss to remove unneeded CSS and minified it Minified js

-3) Compressed images
+3) Compressed profile picture
-   Used gulp imagemin pngs and imagemin-jpeg-recompress for jpgs
+   Used gulp-imagemin

+4) Resized pizzeria image
+   Used gulp-image-resize to create 100px wide image

 ####Part 2: Optimized Frames per Second in pizza.html